kkoz/omero-ms-backbone/README.md

 The microservice service infrastructure relies on the following workflow::

-1. Placement of all JARs from `lib` folder of the distribution into `lib/server` folder of your OMERO instance
+1. Placement of all JARs from `lib` folder of the distribution into the `lib/server` folder of your OMERO instance

 1. Configuring `omero.ms.backbone.cluster_host` OMERO server configuration
 property if required

-1. Configuration of Hazelcast via the `hazelcast.xml` enclosed in the distribution and placement in the `etc` folder of your OMERO instance
+1. Configuration of Hazelcast via the `hazelcast.xml.example` enclosed in the distribution and placement in the `etc` folder of your OMERO instance

 1. Symlinking of the `omero-ms-backbone*.jar` to `extensions.jar` in order to